CatsMafia/ArchiNet/README.md

 ### Get lols:
   /api/getlols
   For get lol need send Get request with values:
-  id: Lol id (need for search one lol).
+  id: Lol id (need for search for one lol).
 Optionaly.
   start: Starting id, from which the countdown. begins().
 Optionaly, default 0.
   count: num of lols.Optionaly, default 10.
   hashtag: search by hashtag.